IDEAS home Printed from https://ideas.repec.org/p/nbr/nberwo/30228.html

 Abstract

 We develop a stylized model that allows us to estimate a value-added measure for nursing homes (“SNFs”) which accounts for patient selection both into and out of a SNF.
 We use the model, together with detailed data on the physical and mental health of about 6 million Medicare SNF patients between 2011 and 2016, to estimate the value added for about 14,000 distinct SNFs.
 We document substantial heterogeneity in value added.
-Nationwide, compared to a 10th percentile SNF, a 90th percentile SNF is able to discharge a patient at the same health level about a week sooner, which is about one third of the median length of stay.
+Nationwide, compared to a 10th percentile SNF, a 90th percentile SNF is able to discharge a patient at the same health level almost a week sooner, or one quarter of the median length of stay.
 Heterogeneity in value added within a market is almost as large as it is nationwide.
 Our results point to the potential for substantial gains through policies that encourage reallocation of patients to higher-quality SNFs within their market.

 Suggested Citation